JanSharp/VRCActionActivatorSystem/README.md

 # Initial state

 The initial state of the map should always be "everything is off".
 The system will then evaluate states on Start.

-TODO: think about on Start.
-The only activator that can possibly do something right on start is NOT.
+The only activator that can possibly do something right on Start is LogicalNOTActivator.
+Those all run Start and initialize their state which subsequently triggers any activators and actions listening to their events.

 # Syncing